isharesolutions/the530project.org/530impact.md

 **<u>Program Plan & Budget</u>**

-Program Name: H.O.M.E Again (Helping Our Mothers)
+Program Names: H.O.M.E Again (Helping Our Moms Effectively),  530 Project Scholarship Program (MD & Midwife)

-The program name should be clear, concise, and easy to remember.
-It should also be relevant to the program's goals and objectives.
+<u>*The program name should be clear, concise, and easy to remember.
+It should also be relevant to the program's goals and objectives.*</u>

 Program Goals and Objectives:

-Support expecting and new mothers find the community they need including health advocates, support groups and other resources.
-The program goals and objectives should be specific, measurable, achievable, relevant, and time-bound.
-They should also be aligned with the non-profit's mission and vision.
+**Initiative: Support expecting and new mothers find the community they need including health advocates, support groups and other resources.** <u>The program goals and objectives should be specific, measurable, achievable, relevant, and time-bound.
+They should also be aligned with the non-profit's mission and vision.</u>

 Program Activities:

-Maternity ward care packages The program activities should be designed to achieve the program goals and objectives.
+(HOME Again) Maternity ward care package deliveries, support groups and panels/workshops.
+The program activities should be designed to achieve the program goals and objectives.
 They should be realistic, feasible, and cost-effective.

 Program Evaluation: